Investigating cosmic strings using large-volume hydrodynamical simulations in the context of JWST's massive UV-bright galaxies: Discussion and conclusion

 \item We find that halos seeded by $G\mu = 10^{-8}$ cosmic string loops typically have a higher concentration, determined by a fit to the NFW density profile, than $\Lambda$CDM halos of a similar mass.
 The higher median concentration of loop-seeded halos indicates that they are more compact and therefore likely to have formed at earlier times.
 We note that this increased compactness may contribute to the higher stellar-to-halo mass ratio we find at high redshifts; we are planning to investigate this possibility in future work.

 \item The cosmic string model with string tension $G \mu = 10^{-10}$ has no significant impact on the halo or galaxy population properties considered in this work; rather, the results from these runs are nearly perfectly consistent with $\Lambda$CDM predictions across all redshifts considered.
-If a string tension of this order or lower were confirmed as a robust upper limit by future observations, our results would therefore strongly disfavor the cosmic string model as an explanation for \textit{JWST} observations.
+If a string tension of this order or lower were confirmed as a robust upper limit by future observations, our results would therefore tentatively disfavor the cosmic string model as an explanation for \textit{JWST} observations.
+However, simulations with higher mass resolution are required to provide more conclusive evidence for or against this explanation (see the discussion on our mass resolution in the context of the $G \mu = 10^{-10}$ runs in Sect.~\ref{subsec:Results_HMF_SMF}).

 \item Notably, the results from all of our runs converge with the $\Lambda$CDM baseline by redshift $z=6-8$.
 Therefore, we find good agreement with observational \textit{JWST} data at the lower redshifts, irrespective of the string tension. \end{enumerate}